Elkamika/BleedingToothResearchs/README.md

 # BleedingToothResearchs
-My own exploit of the BleedingTooth vulnerability
+My own exploit for the BleedingTooth vulnerability

 The bug was found by Andy Nguyen but I decide to take it as a challenge for myself as i always wanted to develop an exploit for remote kernel vulns and as a pratical real exploit for my freebsd blogpost serie at